carinam17/study-sources/README.md

 ### Know the important verbs

 Describing cybersecurity processes features important verbs and terms.
-M

 Make your own list and update it as needed.